Spiranthes spiralis

 Spiranthes spiralis, commonly known as autumn lady's-tresses, is an orchid that grows in Europe and adjacent North Africa and Asia.
 It is a small grey-green plant.
 It forms a rosette of four to five pointed, sessile, ovate leaves about 3 cm in length.
 In late summer an unbranched stem of about 10–15 cm tall is produced with approximately four sheath-shaped leaves.
 The white flowers are about 5 mm long and have a green spot on the lower lip.
 They are arranged in a helix around the upper half of the stalk.
 The species is listed in Appendix II of CITES as a species that is not currently threatened with extinction but that may become so.
-Autumn lady's-tresses are legally protected in Belgium and the Netherlands.
+Autumn lady's-tresses are legally protected in Belgium, UK and the Netherlands, and in some regions of France.

 Description

 Autumn lady's tresses is a polycarp, perennial, herbaceous plant that remains underground during its dormancy in summer with tubers.
 The species has thirty chromosomes (2n=30).